OWASP/owasp-mastg/weaknesses/MASVS-STORAGE/1-secure-data-storage/data-unencrypted-private-storage/android-data-in-sandbox/demo-1/demo.md

 ### Sample

-The snippet below shows sample code that creates a file on the internal storage using the `getFilesDir` method.
+The snippet below shows sample code that creates a file on the **internal storage** using using the [`filesDir`](https://developer.android.com/reference/android/content/Context#getFilesDir()) property of the context object.

 {{ MastgTest.kt }}